Triton Bay & the Bird's Head Seascape

 Marine Park Fees

 Please note that as of October 2017, Triton Bay Divers is no longer issuing guests with Marine Park tags as we await changes to the marine park tag system to ensure all the local villages receive funds expected.
-However, we will continue to ask for Rp 500,000 from each guest, and will set the funds aside until such time that a formal meeting between the Tourism Dept of Kaimana and the local villages can be held and a new system can be agreed to by all.
+We collect Rp 1,000,000 from each guest, and we distribute these funds to the local villages and land owners in the area in which we dive.
 For transparency purposes, a record of the amounts collected from each guest along with the date of stay will be kept and can be found here for June 2018, here for June 2019, and here for April 2020.
 We do NOT keep records of Marine Park Fees paid by non-guests of Triton Bay Divers (ie., funds collected by us on behalf of the local communities from visiting liveaboards).